-- (((31))) (33) "Person in interest" means the person who is the subject of a record or any representative designated by that person, except that if that person is under a legal disability, the term "person in interest" means and includes the parent or duly appointed legal representative. - (((32))) (34) "Personally identifiable information" means information disclosed by an individual as a prerequisite to the receipt of a license, approval, award, product, or service from a government agency, which may include name, address, telephone number, social security number, photographs, fingerprints, or computerized images thereof. - (35) "Political advertising" includes any advertising displays, newspaper ads, billboards, signs, brochures, articles, tabloids, flyers, letters, radio or television presentations, or other means of mass communication, used for the purpose of appealing, directly or indirectly, for votes or for financial or other support in any election campaign. - (((33))) (36) "Political committee" means any person (except a candidate or an individual dealing with his or her own funds or property) having the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or any ballot proposition. - $((\frac{34}{1}))$ (37) "Primary" means the procedure for nominating a candidate to state office under chapter 29.18 or 29.21 RCW or any other primary for an election that uses, in large measure, the procedures established in chapter 29.18 or 29.21 RCW. - $((\frac{35}{}))$ $\underline{(38)}$ "Public office" means any federal, state, county, city, town, school district, port district, special district, or other state political subdivision elective office. - (((36))) (39) "Public record" includes any writing containing information relating to the conduct of government or the performance of any governmental or proprietary function prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics.
+1 (((32))) (33) "Personally identifiable information" means 2 information provided by an individual as a prerequisite to the receipt 3 of a license, approval, award, product, or service from a government 4 agency, which may include name, address, telephone number, social 5 security number, photographs, fingerprints, or computerized images 6 thereof.

+(34) "Political advertising" includes any advertising displays, newspaper ads, billboards, signs, brochures, articles, tabloids, flyers, letters, radio or television presentations, or other means of mass communication, used for the purpose of appealing, directly or indirectly, for votes or for financial or other support in any election campaign.

+$((\frac{33}{35}))$ (35) "Political committee" means any person (except a candidate or an individual dealing with his or her own funds or property) having the expectation of receiving contributions or making expenditures in support of, or opposition to, any candidate or any ballot proposition.

+(((34))) (36) "Primary" means the procedure for nominating a candidate to state office under chapter 29.18 or 29.21 RCW or any other primary for an election that uses, in large measure, the procedures established in chapter 29.18 or 29.21 RCW.

+$((\frac{35}{}))$ $\underline{(37)}$ "Public office" means any federal, state, county, city, town, school district, port district, special district, or other state political subdivision elective office.

+((\(\frac{(36\)}\))) (38) "Public record" includes any writing containing information relating to the conduct of government or the performance of any governmental or proprietary function prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics.
 For the office of the secretary of the senate and the office of the chief clerk of the house of representatives, public records means legislative records as defined in RCW 40.14.100 and also means the following: All budget and financial records; personnel leave, travel, and payroll records; records of legislative sessions; reports submitted to the legislature; and any other record designated a public record by any official action of the senate or the house of representatives.

-$((\frac{37}{1}))$ (40) "Recall campaign" means the period of time beginning on the date of the filing of recall charges under RCW 29.82.015 and ending thirty days after the recall election.
+$((\frac{37}{1}))$ (39) "Recall campaign" means the period of time beginning on the date of the filing of recall charges under RCW 29.82.015 and ending thirty days after the recall election.

-$((\frac{38}{38}))$ $\underline{(41)}$ "State legislative office" means the office of a member of the state house of representatives or the office of a member of the state senate.

-(((39))) (42) "State office" means state legislative office or the office of governor, lieutenant governor, secretary of state, attorney general, commissioner of public lands, insurance commissioner, superintendent of public instruction, state auditor, or state treasurer.

-(((40))) (43) "State official" means a person who holds a state 19 office.

-((41)) (44) "Surplus funds" mean, in the case of a political committee or candidate, the balance of contributions that remain in the possession or control of that committee or candidate subsequent to the election for which the contributions were received, and that are in excess of the amount necessary to pay remaining debts incurred by the committee or candidate prior to that election.
-In the case of a continuing political committee, "surplus funds" mean those contributions remaining in the possession or control of the committee that are in excess of the amount necessary to pay all remaining debts when it makes its final report under RCW 42.17.065.
+- 1 (((38))) (40) "State legislative office" means the office of a 2 member of the state house of representatives or the office of a member 3 of the state senate. - (((39))) (41) "State office" means state legislative office or the office of governor, lieutenant governor, secretary of state, attorney general, commissioner of public lands, insurance commissioner, superintendent of public instruction, state auditor, or state treasurer. - 9 (((40))) (42) "State official" means a person who holds a state 10 office. - (((41))) (43) "Surplus funds" mean, in the case of a political 11 committee or candidate, the balance of contributions that remain in the 12 13 possession or control of that committee or candidate subsequent to the election for which the contributions were received, and that are in 14 15 excess of the amount necessary to pay remaining debts incurred by the 16 committee or candidate prior to that election.
+In the case of a 17 continuing political committee, "surplus funds" mean contributions remaining in the possession or control of the committee 18 19 that are in excess of the amount necessary to pay all remaining debts 20 when it makes its final report under RCW 42.17.065.